evdubs/zacks-estimates-financial-statements/README.md

 This process assumes you can write to a /var/tmp/zacks folder.
 This process also assumes you have loaded your database with NASDAQ symbol file information.
 This data is provided by the [nasdaq-symbols](https://github.com/evdubs/nasdaq-symbols) project.

 The above process will download around 2GB worth of HTML documents over many hours.
 It is encouraged to compress these files when you are done processing them.
+It is also encouraged that you do not run the extract jobs too frequently.
+I think running the estimate-extract once per week and the financial-statement-extract once per month is sufficient.